ziyeshanwai/convert_objs_to_abc/README.md

 ### Problems
-* Maya cannot recongize the generated abc file
-if you want to import the abc to Maya, first import it to blender, then export abc file using blender.
-Maya import the abc file which is generated in blender.

 * the abc file has no uv normal information!
   if you  want to add this information to abc, please change the code and compile